graphicintuitions/graphic-intuitions/src/pages/blog/five-core-requirements-for-a-covid-19-communication-strategy.md

 In addition to the internal central source of truth, an updated page for your customers should be established on your website as a best practice example: <https://www.flamanfitness.com/covid19-updates>

-In addition to a customer facing page, you may wish to have a separate private page for staff.
+Finally, you may wish to have a separate private web page for staff.

 ## 4) Establish a Messaging Cadence and do not Deviate